What size Inverter for Fridge

 What size inverter do I need to run a fridge?

-The power rating of a small fridge
+The power rating of a mini fridge

 That means that the fridge will use 30 to 100 Watts when it is running.
 If you already have a fridge and want to know how many watts it consumes, check the label at the back of the fridge.